 In order to get an idea of what these values are, here are a few examples of common building materials and their R-values:

 - 4″ wide brick – 0.80

 - 1″ of concrete – 0.52

 - Dual Pane Low E glass – 2.5

 Building insulation has different R-values depending on the type of material being used and the thickness.
 Different materials are used in different areas of green building, and they are designed to be used in different types of construction.

 Here are a few common types of building insulation:

 Foam – Spray foam insulation is made by mixing two chemicals (isocyanate and polyol resin, if you are interested) that react and cause the foam to expand to fill the space it is placed in.
 It can be shot into spaces through small access holes, making installation in retrofit projects easier than standard batts.
-There are two types of spray foam – open and closed cell – with closed cell being the most dense and therefore having a higher R-value.
+There are two types of spray foam – open and closed cell – with closed-cell being the densest and therefore has a higher R-value.
 Foam averages R-5 to R-6 per inch, compared to R-2 to R-4 per inch of fiberglass.

 Recycled denim – Blue jeans and other denim products are shredded and the cotton fibers are woven together to form batts, similar to standard fiberglass insulation.
 The denim used to produce this insulation is post-consumer, so it removes products from the waste stream and repurposes them.
 Denim batts provide slightly better R-values than similar thicknesses of fiberglass.

 What Does This Have To Do Windows?